TysonStanley/tysonstanley.github.io/_posts/2016-09-20-intro_furniture.md

 I know there are over 9,000 packages on CRAN alone but there are many reasons to pay some attention. `furniture` contains functions that are particularly useful for both exploratory data analysis and publishing your results.
 In conjunction with the **tidy tools** that Hadley Wickham and the RStudio team have developed, `furniture` becomes a valuable tool to understand your data and communicate it.

 I'll demonstrate, on data from the 2011-2012 release of the [NHANES][NHANES] data, how we can explore the relationship between demographic characteristics and dietary and other health behaviors in children and adolescents.
 I have provided the data [here]( {{ site.url }}/blog/assets/Data/NHANES.zip).

-The CRAN 1.0.1 version can be downloaded via:
+Before we start, you can download the package in two ways.
+The first, the stable version (1.0.1) on CRAN can be downloaded via:
 {% highlight r %}
 install.packages("furniture")
 {% endhighlight %}

-The developmental version (1.1.0) can be downloaded via:
+The second option is the developmental version (1.1.0), which can be downloaded from GitHub via:
 {% highlight r %}
 if (!require(devtools){
   install.packages(devtools)